Colleges by Location

 Student to Faculty Ratio

 According to the most recent data, the student-faculty ratio at Ithaca College was 11:1: that means 11 students per one teacher, which is considered a good ratio.
-The faculty of this school consists of 542 members, according to the most recent data reported.
-Out of that number, there were 262 male and 280 female faculty members.
+The faculty of this school consists of 532 members, according to the most recent data reported.
+This number included 254 male and 278 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Ithaca College.

 Student Population Diversity Graph